trashbirdecology/luisdva.github.io/_posts/2020-03-18-unheadr-cat.md

         <figcaption>cell and font formatting</figcaption>
 </figure>
 <br><br>
 The breeds are embedded in the same column (variable) that holds the names of the individual dogs.
-Fortunately, the rows with the breeds have cell highlighting .
+Fortunately, the rows with the breeds have cell highlighting.
 Otherwise there would be no easy way to identify the breed names without prior knowledge (e.g. is Vizsla a name or a breed?).
 These ‘embedded subheaders’ approach is not quite tidy, and it would not be easy to, for example, calculate the average time by breed.

 To work with these data in R, we can use the `readxl` package to import the xlsx file.